-In today’s world people have become, and still are becoming, more aware of the fact that we need to find a balance between our social- and economic welfare and the environmental impact of our welfare.
-Population- and economic growth have put pressure on the environment by overconsumption of natural resources.
+In today’s world people are becoming increasingly more aware of the fact that we need to find a balance between our social- and economic welfare and the environmental impact of our welfare.
+Population- and economic growth have put pressure on the environment by overco of natural resources.
 There needs to be a productive balance between our consumption of natural resources and economic/population growth.
 Sustainability is the way to find this balance.
 The principle of sustainability is that all elements that we need for our existence and welfare are (in)directly determined by our natural environment.
 Therefore we need to be in harmony with our environment in order to warrant the well-being of present and future generations.

 3D Printing & Sustainability

 At Formfutura we truly believe that desktop 3D printing can have a major contribution in creating a more sustainable society.
 Please see below some eye-openers with respect to the possibilities desktop 3D printing brings when it comes to sustainability.